pestphp/pest-plugin-mutate/docs/mutation-testing.md

 ### `retry()`
 CLI: `--retry`

-If a mutation previously survived, you typically want to run them first.
+If a mutation previously escaped, you typically want to run them first.
 In such cases, you can use the `--retry` option.

-The `--retry` flag reorders your mutations by prioritizing the previously survived mutations.
-If there were no past survivals, the suite runs as usual.
+The `--retry` flag reorders your mutations by prioritizing the previously escaped mutations.
+If there were no past escaped mutations, the suite runs as usual.

-Additionally, it will stop execution upon first survived mutant.
+Additionally, it will stop execution upon first escaped mutant.

 ```php
 mutate()